-Nearby to Belém Tower is Jerónimos Monastery, a 15th-century monastery which is now a UNESCO World Heritage site.
-Built in the Manueline style, this Monastery is truly breath-taking and stands as a symbol of Portuguese power.
-On your visit, make sure you visit the Cloister gardens; their architectural brilliance makes you feel as though you have transported to another world.
+Nearby Belém Tower is Jerónimos Monastery, a 15th-century monastery that is now a UNESCO World Heritage site.
+Built in the Manueline style, this Monastery is truly breathtaking and stands as a symbol of Portuguese power.
+On your visit, make sure you visit the Cloister gardens; their architectural brilliance makes you feel as though you have been transported to another world.

 12:30 am Lunch

 One of the most highly recommended eateries in the whole of Lisbon is Augusto Lisboa.
 The super cozy café has a very laid-back vibe and offers delicious traditional Portuguese food, as well as numerous vegan and vegetarian options.
 It is also a great wine bar as well, so if you fancy some beautiful Portuguese wine with your food, this is the perfect café!

 There is an alternative option if you get to see the above on day 1 to go on a full-day trip to Sintra, Cabo de Roca, and Cascais. check here for more information.

 After lunch, head back to Lisbon’s city center, specifically Rossio Station.
 Here, you will hop on the 39-minute train to the town of Sintra.
 Set in the luscious green hills of the Serra de Sintra, this beautiful town boasts a plethora of hidden gems and magnificent sites.
 In the town itself, there are so many beautiful cafes, restaurants, and bars, as well as an abundance of shops selling crafts and souvenirs.